When it comes to property investment you’ll often hear two conflicting philosophies – invest for capital growth or invest for positive cash flow.

 Clearly if both strategies exist there is a place for both.

 I see more beginning investors invest in cash flow positive properties.

-On the other hand, I tend to see more successful investors, those who have built a substantial asset base, grow their portfolio through leveraging off the capital growth of their investments.
+On the other hand, all the successful investors I’ve worked with over the year, those who have built a substantial asset base, have grown their portfolio through leveraging off the capital growth of their investments.

 Of course I understand why new investors would be keen to buy a property with positive cash flow.

 They tend to be cheaper, so it’s easier to purchase and support this type of property.